hsoft/xibless/docs/api/control.rst

     .. attribute:: controlSize

-        :ref:`Cocoa constant <literal-consts>`.
+        :ref:`control-size-consts`.
 One of the 3 Regular, Small and Mini pre-defined control size.
 Setting this attribute will change the font size and height of the control to pre-defined values (like Interface Bulder does).
-Use with ``NSControlSize`` constants.

     .. attribute:: action